 Anchorage's bus service is called the People Mover.
 It costs $2 each time you ride the bus.
 You can also buy a one day pass for $5.
 Every 15 minutes Route 40 travels between the airport's south terminal and the downtown transit center located at 6th Avenue and G Street.

 Cab fare between the airport and downtown is about $20.

 8. How long does it take to ride the 11-mile long Coastal Trail?

-It takes most people two and a half hours to bike out and back on the 11 mile Coastal Trail.
-22 miles round-trip.
-1.5 hours to bike out; one hour to bike back.
-Riders return faster because outbound there are two hills to tackle; the biggest is at the very end.
-If you decide to ride up the hill at the end, you have the option of returning on the Alternate Return Route.
+On average it takes two and a half hours round-trip at a leisurely pace to cycle the Coastal Trail.
+It's 22 miles round-trip.
+About 1.5 hours to bike out and one hour to bike back.
+Riders return faster because outbound there are two hills to tackle.
+One is in the middle of the trail near Earthquake Park.
+It's not too steep but it's about one mile long.
+The second hill is short and steep and at the very end of the trail.
+People who turn around at the bottom of the second hill see almost the entire trail. f you decide to ride up the hill at the end, you have the option of returning on the Alternate Return Route.
 The Alternate Route adds 3 miles to the return trip.

 10. Where is nearby mountain biking?

 At the end of the Coastal Trail is 1,500 acre Kincaid Park.
 Kincaid has more than 30 miles of roller-coaster trails.
 Here's a map.
 Another place to mountain bike is by taking the Chester Creek Trail past UAA to 2,600 acre Far North Bicentennial Park.